othercriteria/lif/README.md

   probability `hab_prob`.
 A randomly chosen 1 in the stasis set is flipped to 0.

+## Demonstration

+Running the script in the console as `./lif.py` (having made it executable with `chmod u+x lif.py` if necessary) starts a visual demonstration of this model.
+Modifying model parameters requires making edits to the script.
+In addition to those described above, `size` determines the dimensions of the cell grid on which the demonstration runs.

+Controls:
+* q: Quits program.
+* r: Restarts simulation.
+* space: Cycles through display modes for living cells.
+  * "stasis": Length of cell's stasis set.
+  * "parent": Cell's parent.
+  * "max": Maximum value in cell's stasis set, "x" if stasis set is empty.
+  * "min": Minimum value in cell's stasis set, "x" if stasis set is empty.
+* left/right: Lower or raise `exchange_prob`.
+* down/up: Lower or raise `fit_cost`.

 ## Requirements

 * A reasonably modern copy of Python